Macrometacorp/docs/docs/transactions/transaction-attributes.md

 The `collections` attribute is central to transaction management.
 It specifies which collections the transaction interacts with and in what manner:

-- `read`: Lists collections accessed only for reading.
+- `read`: Lists collections accessed only for reading, which is recommended to prevent deadlocks.
 This is optional if `allowImplicit` is set to `true`.
 - `write`: Includes collections where data might be read or modified.
 - `exclusive`: Specifies collections for exclusive write access, preventing concurrent write operations.
 It essentially "locks" the collection.

 This attribute ensures data integrity and governs access levels to collections within a transaction.
-However, it can lead to deadlocks.
+However, it can lead to deadlocks if a collection that is read from within the transaction is not declared in the read sub-attribute.

 ## `lockTimeout` Attribute

 `lockTimeout` sets a time limit in seconds for how long a transaction waits to acquire a lock on a collection.
 It's particularly relevant for transactions requiring exclusive access.
-A well-set `lockTimeout` can prevent transactions from stalling indefinitely, especially when set to 0, which removes waiting for locks.
+A well-set `lockTimeout` can prevent transactions from stalling indefinitely, especially when set to 0, causes the transaction to wait indefinitely.
+Default lock timeout is 900 seconds.

 ## `maxTransactionSize` Attribute